pub trait WidgetExt: IsA<Widget> + 'static {

 fn insert_after( &self, parent: &impl IsA<Widget>, previous_sibling: Option<&impl IsA<Widget>>, )

-Inserts @self into the child widget list of @parent.
+inserts @self at a specific position into the list of children

 It will be placed after @previous_sibling, or at the beginning if